Kashmiri Muslims Specific Target Of Anti- Islam Frenzy: AJK President - UrduPoint

 Kashmiri Muslims Specific Target Of Anti- Islam Frenzy: AJK President

-Azad Jammu & Kashmir (AJK) President Sardar Masood Khan Wednesday said the Muslims of particularly India and Kashmir were the main target of the wave of Islamophobia currently sweeping across the world
+The Azad Jammu and Kashmir (AJK) President Sardar Masood Khan has said that the Muslims of particularly India and Kashmir are the main target of the wave of Islamophobia currently sweeping across the world

-MIRPUR (UrduPoint / Pakistan Point News - 4th Nov, 2020 ) : Azad Jammu & Kashmir (AJK) President Sardar Masood Khan Wednesday said the Muslims of particularly India and Kashmir were the main target of the wave of Islamophobia currently sweeping across the world.
+Pallandri (UrduPoint / Pakistan Point News - 5th Nov, 2020) The Azad Jammu and Kashmir (AJK) President Sardar Masood Khan has said that the Muslims of particularly India and Kashmir are the main target of the wave of Islamophobia currently sweeping across the world.

 However, he maintained that the Kashmiri Muslims have not succumbed to repression being perpetrated by the Indian fanatic rulers.